 LEAD WITH KNOWLEDGE

 Leadership is about more than commands.
 It is about stewardship.
 Every choice you make for your dog reflects your respect for their trust.
 Feed clean.
 Stay informed.
-Protect their health as fiercely as you protect their loyalty.
+Protect their health.